fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2/lesson_2_small_programs.md

 1. "references" to the original object; or
 2. "values", which are copies of the original

-In Ruby, when an object is passed to a method call as an argument, the parameter assigned to it acts as a *pointer to the original object*.
+In Ruby, when an object is passed to a *method call as an argument*, the parameter assigned to it acts as a *pointer to the original object*.
 Ruby __does not__ create a copy of the object for that method.

 ###### Pass by value
 With pass by value, a copy of an object is created, and it is that copy that gets passed around.
 Since it is merely a copy, it is impossible to change the original object; any attempt to change the copy just changes the copy and leaves the original object unchanged.

 When you "*pass (an object) by value (to a variable/as an argument to a method)*", the method only has __a copy of the original object__.
 Operations performed on the object within the method have __no effect on the original object__ outside of the method.

-Some Rubyists say Ruby is "pass by value" because re-assigning the object within the method doesn't affect the object outside the method.
 ```
 def change_name(name)
   name = 'bob'